MicrosoftDocs/bing-docs/bing-docs/bing-video-search/how-to/search-response.md

 Make the surface where you display the thumbnail and video information clickable by using one of the following URLs:

-- Use `hostPageUrl` to view the video on the provider’s website
+- Use `hostPageUrl` to view the video on the provider’s website.
-- Use `webSearchUrl` to view the video in Bing’s video viewer
+- Use `webSearchUrl` to view the video in Bing’s video viewer.
 - Use `embedHtml`, if it exists, to view the video in your own experience.
 If you provide your own view experience, consider `allowHttpsEmbed` and `allowMobileEmbed`.